What is Start Me Up?

 How will I get rewarded for this internship?

-We offer between five and ten hours of contact time a week from mentors and instructors and access to workshops.
-Our startup mentors are very generous with their time and startup mentors invest considerable time and energy training.
+We offer access to mentors and instructors and access to workshops.
+Our startup mentors are very generous with their time and startup mentors invest considerable time and energy in getting new recruits up to speed.

 What is a typical day like?

-Every person has a unique experience.
-As cliché as it is, you get out what you put in.
-Your working day is usually a mixture of tasks for your startup and training.
-Most people work regular hours from around 9am to 5pm Monday to Friday and there are always lots of social events happening that you can get involved with as well.
+Every person has a unique experience but we believe you get out what you put in.
+Your working day is usually a mixture of tasks for your startup and workshops.
+We expect interns to work in the region of 40 hours per week from around 9am to 5pm Monday to Friday and there are always lots of social events that you can get involved in.

 How do I find out more?